YingLiu4203/clojure-notes/language/constructs/vars.md

 ## Binding and Assignment

+By default Vars are static.
+You can change the root value using `(alter-var-root #'name alter-fn)`.

-By default Vars are static, but Vars can be marked as dynamic (`^:dynamic`) to allow per-thread bindings via the macro binding.
+Vars can be marked as dynamic (`^:dynamic`) to allow per-thread bindings via the macro binding.
 Bindings created with `binding` is a per-thread binding that cannot be seen by any other thread.

 There are scenarios that one might wish to redefine static Vars within a context and Clojure provides the functions `with-redefs` and `with-redefs-fn` for such purposes.